Ikūn-pî-Ištar

-Ikūn-pî-Ištar, meaning “Ištar's word has come true” and inscribed [i-k]u-un-pi_{4}-eš_{4}-tár, was a Mesopotamian king (ca. 1825–1799 BC short chronology) of uncertain jurisdiction, Jakobson suggested Uruk, presumably preceding Sîn-kāšid, contemporary with the latter part of the 1st Dynasty of Isin.
+Ikūn-pî-Ištar, meaning “Ištar's word has come true” and inscribed [i-k]u-un-pi_{4}-eš_{4}-tár, was a Mesopotamian king of uncertain jurisdiction.
+Thorkild Jacobsen suggested Uruk, presumably preceding Sîn-kāšid, contemporary with the latter part of the 1st Dynasty of Isin.

 History

-He appears on two variant Sumerian King List fragments, one of which has him followed by Sumu-abum (ca. 1830—1817 BC) of Babylon, the other sandwiched between the reigns of Erra-Imittī (ca. 1805–1799 BC) and Enlil-bāni (ca. 1798 BC – 1775 BC) the kings of Isin.
+He appears on two variant Sumerian King List fragments, one of which has him followed by Sumu-abum of Babylon, the other sandwiched between the reigns of Erra-imitti and Enlil-bani, the kings of Isin.
 This gives his reign as six months or a year depending on which variant is cited.

-Sūmû-El, the king of Larsa’s fifth year name (ca 1825 BC) celebrates a victory over the forces of Uruk during a time when it was independent.
+Sumuel, the king of Larsa’s fifth year name (c.
+1825 BC) celebrates a victory over the forces of Uruk during a time when it was independent.
 A haematite cylinder seal in the British Museum attests to a servant of pî-Ištar, which may be an abbreviation of this king’s name.
 A satukku (sá-dug_{4}), or offering, text from Nippur is the only exemplar of a text giving his year name and was found among a cache of cuneiform tablets relating to the temple of Ninurta dating from Lipit-Enlil’s first year (ca. 1798 BC) onward, after which the city remained under the control of the kings of Isin for a seventy five year period.
 His hegemony over this city must therefore have preceded that of Lipit-Enlil.